OctavioRguez/JetAuto2/README.md

 ROS uses a message-passing architecture, so the project also uses default message definitions.
 The following messages are used in the project:

+- `std_msgs/String`: A message type for publishing object classification results.
+- `geometry_msgs/Point`: A message type for publishing detected object coordinates.
 - `sensor_msgs/Image`: A message type for publishing images from a camera.
-- `geometry_msgs/Point`: A message type for publishing detected object coordinates.
+- `sensor_msgs/LaserScan`: A message type for publishing Lidar Scan data.
-- `std_msgs/String`: A message type for publishing object classification results.
+- `nav_msgs/OccupancyGrid`: A message type for publishing the SLAM map data.
-- `std_msgs/Float64`: A message type for publishing a Joint angle of the Robotic Arm.
+- `hiwonder_servo_msgs/CommandDuration`: A message type for publishing a Joint angle and duration of the movement, for the Robotic Arm.

 ## Scripts

-The scripts are divided in 2 folders, the `classes/` are used and imported in the scripts inside the `nodes/` folder.

-The following scripts are included in the project:
+The following ROS nodes are included in the project:

-- `classes/`: A folder containing the following Python classes:
+- `armMovement.py`: A Python script for controlling the robotic arm movement.
-    - `camera.py`: A Python script defining the Camera class.
+- `objectClassificator.py`: A Python script for subscribing to a camera image and classifying objects.

+The `Classes/` folder contains the following Python classes that are used and imported in the ROS nodes:
 - `inverseKinematics.py`: A Python script defining the InverseKinematics class.
 - `modelPredict.py`: A Python script defining the ModelPredict class.

-- `nodes/`: A folder containing the following Python nodes:
-    - `armMovement.py`: A Python script for controlling the robotic arm movement.
-    - `cameraImage.py`: A Python script for publishing a camera image.
-    - `objectClassificator.py`: A Python script for subscribing to a camera image and classifying objects.

 ## Launch